dashcommunity/proposal-js-dev-and-outreach/README.md

 * One-time payment of 85 DASH
   * Personal salary: 80 DASH (80 DASH/160 hrs = 0.5 DASH/hr | ~12.50 USD/hr @ 25 USD/DASH)
   * Proposal reimbursement: 5 DASH
-  * I will use part of the 80 DASH to tip JS devs as they come into the fold
+  * I will use part of the 80 DASH to tip JS developers as they come into the fold

 ### Closing